As you can imagine, we love resort hopping at Disney World! We think it’s one of the best ways to maximize your Walt Disney World vacation.

-- Enjoy some time in the Dolphin’s lobby.
+- Spend some time in the Dolphin’s lobby.

-- Shop at the different resort gift shops and boutiques.
+- Shop at the resort’s gift shops and boutiques.

 - Enjoy a round of putt-putt golf at Fantasia Gardens. (next door to the Swan Reserve)

-Surprisingly, a tour of the Epcot Resorts offers a different variety of things to do than the monorail resorts.
-Here’s a sample itinerary of what you might do while resort hopping in this area.
+Here’s a sample itinerary of what you might do in this area.

-- Make early reservations for dinner at the Yachtsman Steakhouse.
+- Make reservations for dinner at the Yachtsman Steakhouse.

-- Visit the Beach and Yacht Club about 2-3 hours before your dining reservation.
+- Visit the Beach and Yacht Club a few hours before your dining reservation.

 - Tour the Beach Club side of the resort.